Danilqa/web-performance-handbook/README.md

 src="./static/images/logo.png" />

 This handbook helps to quickly understand the topic and start improving performance.
 It contains a metrics glossary, a compilation of useful tools, and a catalog of necessary materials.

+I really want to share proven knowledge to make the web even better and faster.
 Support and bookmark the project by giving it a star! ⭐

 ## Table of Contents